RealOrangeOne/theorangeone.net/content/posts/nebula-intro/index.md

 rtt min/avg/max/mdev = 9.692/10.139/10.565/0.356 ms
 ```

-But that's the same as if this were using Wireguard.
+But that's the same as if this were using WireGuard.
 Where's the Nebula magic?

 When doing pings, check the ping times.
 Pings to the lighthouse should be about what you'd expect for pings to a cloud server, but pings between the 2 clients should be significantly lower, because traffic is staying on the LAN.